ane/vigil/README.md

 # Vigil

 **vigil** exposes files as [Manifold](https://github.com/ztellman/manifold) streams.
-You *watch* a file and that stream outputs a dataflow of its line-oriented contents.
+You *watch* a file and that stream represents a dataflow of its line-oriented contents.
 The watcher reacts to file system changes and pushes new content via the stream, and updates its cursor to the new position.